cloudflare/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 <Aside>

-If you've chosen to work with the [sample codebase on GitHub](https://github.com/signalnerve/workers-airtable-form), you can run this command inside of the project directory, for instance, `workers-airtable-form`.
+If you've chosen to work with the [sample codebase on GitHub](https://github.com/signalnerve/workers-airtable-form), you can find a sample function in the `worker` directory.

 </Aside>